muratk5n/thirdwave/en/README.md

-H2 Central: "Zara founder Amancio Ortega acquired a stake in Enagas SA’s renewable energy unit as the textile billionaire bets on new types of energy.
+H2 Central: "Zara founder Amancio Ortega acquired a stake in Enagas SA’s renewable energy unit as the textile billionaire bets on new types of energy...
 Ortega’s family office Pontegadea bought 5% of the Enagas Renovable unit for an undisclosed amount, Madrid-based Enagas said in a press statement on Wednesday"

 ---

-"The maximum hydrogen yield was 122 mL/g at 700 W..  the thermal reduction process took only 4 min"
+"The maximum hydrogen yield was 122 mL/g at 700 W..  the thermal reduction process took only 4 min".
+Ok..

 ---